awsdocs/amazon-eks-user-guide/doc_source/eks-observe.md

 + What tools do you intend to use?
 If you already run AWS Fargate as part of your launch, then you can use the built\-in [log router](fargate-logging.md)\.
 + Who you do intend to perform the monitoring tasks?
 + Whom do you want notifications to be sent to when something goes wrong?

+Note that one of the fallacies of distributed computing is that observability is optional.
+It's a prevalent but wrong assumption.
+To have a reliable and changeable system, you need to have proper observability in place.

 ## Logging and monitoring on Amazon EKS<a name="logging-monitoring"></a>